chow-petit/lifecaring/cognition/Information (Over)Load Management.md

 As curious and perfectionist people, we tend to learn much, much more than what’s actually required.
 Most of the time, for a given need, we already have more than the required knowledge to work when dabbling into discovery.
 It is not a good or bad thing, it is just a matter of prioritization and distribution of efforts - which also depends on our environmental factors, and individual preferences.

-* **Be aware of the timing of information flows**:
+* **Be aware of the timing of information flows**
   * Real-time: Should be as limited as possible.
   * Daily: The daily information hour should focus on emptying the global buffer, following the Inbox Zero distribution rules.
 If done well, it should be mainly dealing with fresh news.
   * Weekly to monthly: Compiled, curated, analyzed, packaged information typically falls here.
 This is where P2P intelligence falls short usually (they have too much informations in the real-time and global buffer zones).
   * Global buffer: Anything that is planned to be read, feeds, etc. In case of overload, remove any non-essential items.
 Rule of thumb: 50 % should be gone.

 ### Intelligence as a network